noxthot/ss22_julia_workshop/pages/datascience/datasets.md

 @def tags = ["Data Science", "data sets"]

 # Data sets
 Let us assume that we took several pictures with our camera.
 Typically, these photos are simply stored as image files without any further description about the content of the images.
 We can understand this collection of photos as a data set and since we have no further description of the individual images, we speak about an *unlabeled data set*.
-By augmenting the unlabeled data set with interesting information, we obtain a *labeled data set*. *Interesting* in this context depends on the goal we want to achieve, within our use case.
+By augmenting the unlabeled data set with interesting information, we obtain a *labeled data set*.
+"Interesting" in this context depends on the goal we want to achieve within our use case.
 For example, it could be interesting to know the content of the images, then we might label the images with descriptions like *beach*, *person*, *landscape*, *animal*, and so on.
 Or we would like to know whether the image was taken at day or night, so we label each image with this information, or possibly we are just interested in the number of persons in an image.

 Simply speaking, a *data set* is a collection of data (and of course not restricted to images), *labeled data* is a data set that augments each data point with some meaningful tag(s) and in *unlabeled data* this tag is missing.